welkinhealth/slate/source/index.html.md

 ### Webhook security
 Welkin's APIs expect that the webhook destination is secured using [JWT Bearer Authorization](#authentication) in the same manor that our core API is secured.
 This ensures that patient data remains secure and protected at all times.

-# Collection Reference
+# Api Reference

 ## Assessment Responses

-Assessments can be completed in external systems and loaded into Welkin for display in the coach portal.
+Assessments can be completed in external systems and loaded into Welkin for display in the Welkin Portal.

 Assessments completed in Welkin can be retrieved via this API.